 In Chinese culture, an eagle and a bear together symbolize strength.
 And for the Huns, the eagle was symbolic for a ruler.
-Thus, as in Native American cultures, eagle feathers are considered to have powerful qualities in China.
-Eagles were also associated with thunder in China, as they were in other cultures.
-Lei Gong, the Daoist god of thunder, is depicted as half-man, half-eagle.
+Thus, as in Native American culture, the Chinese consider eagle feathers to have powerful qualities.
+Eagles are also associated with thunder in China, as they are in other cultures.
+Furthermore, Lei Gong, the Daoist god of thunder, is depicted as half-man, half-eagle.25

 Eagle Symbolism in Japan

 For the Japanese, eagle sightings are considered to be auspicious signs.
-In a Shinto tale, the sun goddess Amaterasu hides herself in a cave, thus casting the world into total darkness.
-As she hides, evil spirits overrun the Earth.
+In one Shinto tale, the sun goddess Amaterasu hides herself in a cave, thus casting the world into total darkness.
+As she hides, evil spirits overrun the Earth.26

 To lure Amaterasu out of the cave, Amenohiwashi-no-kami plays a beautiful stringed instrument.
 As he does, an eagle comes and perches on the end of the instrument, and light is brought to the world again.

-In ancient times, the Mongols were fond of falconry, as they still are today.
-In one tale told by Marco Polo, Emperor Kubai Khan put on a display of his eagles to 70,000 attendants.
+The Mongols have a long history of falconry.
+The famous explorer Marco Polo told a story about the Emperor Kubai Khan.
+He put on a display of his eagles to 70,000 attendants.
 The eagles were so massive, reported Marco Polo, that they could carry away wolves.
-For the Mongols, eagles symbolized courage, boldness, and clear-headedness.
+For the Mongols, eagles symbolize courage, boldness, and clear-headedness.

-The Aboriginal Australians also revered eagles.
+The Aboriginal Australians also revere the eagle.
 They have a creator deity called

 Bunjil who is an ancestral being and a cultural hero.
-The Aborigines describe Bunjil as traveling as a great eagle.
+The Aborigines describe Bunjil as a great eagle.

-One Aboriginal tale about Bunjil reminds me of the state of the environment in the hands of modern-day humans.
+One Aboriginal creation story about Bunjil reminds me of the state of the environment in the hands of modern-day humans:

 Years ago, the people hunted kangaroos and cultivated yams.
 All was well until the world began to fall into chaos.
 The Boonwurrung and the other Kulin nations were in conflict.
 During this conflict, they neglected their children and the land.
 Animals were killed but not eaten, and fish were caught and killed during spawning season.
 Even the yam crop languished.
 As the chaos escalated, the sea began to rise and flood the land.